top of page

 Why should donors give money to C4 instead of, or in addition to, HLSR?

-When someone donates to the Houston Livestock Show and Rodeo, they are supporting the Rodeo’s mission to empower students and to celebrate Western heritage
+When someone donates to HLSR, they are supporting its mission to empower students and to celebrate Western heritage through its annual event

-When someone donates to the HLSR Community Coalition, they are actively participating in shaping and guiding the future of the Rodeo.
-The donations will provide vital support for Rodeo's future to ensure it continues to change lives and support the community for another 90 years.
-Donations help support initiatives that advocate for the interests and growth of the Houston Livestock Show and Rodeo.
+When you donate to the HLSRCC, you are actively participating in shaping and growing support for Rodeo's future to ensure it continues to change lives and support the community for another 90 years.
+Donations help support initiatives that advocate for the interests and growth of the Rodeo’s community impact.

 HLSR has never been involved in politics, why a change?
 Why now?